SrijitD/MSc_in_Machine_Learning_and_Artificial_Intelligence/Course_2-Introduction_to_Machine_Learning_and_Cloud/Module_5-Inferential_Statistics_and_Hypothesis_Testing/2-Probability_and_Probability_Distribution/Graded_Questions.md

 - 0.7

-Ans: B. _The probability of the variable lying between -1.5 and 2.5 would be equal to the area under the PDF, between X = -1.5 and X = 2.5.
+Ans: B. *The probability of the variable lying between -1.5 and 2.5 would be equal to the area under the PDF, between X = -1.5 and X = 2.5.
 This would be equal to the area of a rectangle, with breadth 0.1 and length 2.5 - (-1.5) = 4.
-Multiplying the two, you get the area of the rectangle, which is equal to 0.1*4 = 0.4._
+Multiplying the two, you get the area of the rectangle, which is equal to $0.1*4$ = 0.4.*

 ## Comprehension